expz/past2present/README.md

 # Past2Present

-Transform English sentences so that past tense becomes present tense.
+Transform past to present in English sentences so that past tense becomes present tense and all other tenses stay the same.
+The transformation is accomplished using standard NLP libraries together with some intricate reasoning based on patterns in empirical data.
+Accuracy is demonstrated using a test suite.
+Mixed tenses joined by conjunction are not supported. ("I read yesterday and today read the same book.")

 This project has two parts.